 - New emerging audiences include more men and teenagers who are not shying away from spending more on beauty products and services.

-- And finally, social media is a critical part of cosmetology marketing strategy, so be sure to include it.
+- And finally, social media is a critical part of the cosmetology marketing strategy, so be sure to include it.

 Not every beauty brand can collaborate with a celebrity.
 Thankfully, several budget-friendly marketing techniques can be more effective in boosting your brand awareness and sales.